IE-bank-team/ie-bank-infrastructure/modules/network/network-security-group/security-rule/README.md

 ### Parameter: `networkSecurityGroupName`

 The name of the parent network security group to deploy the security rule into.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string